wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_data_locality.md

 jump at all.

 From the simulation output, we see that it takes 4.49 seconds for all tasks to read their input  from remote storage.
-That's for a total of $20\times 50 = 1000$ MB.
+That is for a total of $20\times 50 = 1000$ MB.
 So the data transfer rate is 1000/4.49 = 222.71 MB/sec.
 This is not even half of 500 MB/sec.
 The large latency is preventing us from achieving the peak data transfer rate.